SidOfc/browserino/README.md

 ```

 Since linux doesn't have any supported versions all you can pretty much do is check if `agent.linux?` is true if you want to check for linux systems.
+Also - `X11` in a user agent string will now also cause the OS to be set to linux.
 The others do have versions so if you wanted to check for windows 10 you could do:

 ```ruby
 agent.windows10?